ahmed-abd0/searchable/README.md

 **filterValue**

-filterValue helper is used to get the value used for filtering to show this value in the input field for example
+The "filterValue" helper is employed to retrieve the value utilized for filtering in order to display this value in the input field, as an illustrative example.

 ```php
 //?name=cont|ahmed&role_id=in|2,3,4